Eduardo Sanchez, M.D., M.P.H., FAAFP

 Chief Medical Officer for Prevention

-Eduardo Sanchez serves as Chief Medical Officer (CMO) for Prevention and Chief of the Center for Health Metrics and Evaluation for the American Heart Association (AHA).
-Prior to joining AHA, he served as Vice President and CMO for Blue Cross and Blue Shield of Texas (BCBSTX) where he focused on worker and worksite wellness, clinical prevention, and chronic disease management, particularly diabetes and cardiovascular diseases.
+Dr. Eduardo Sanchez serves as Chief Medical Officer (CMO) for Prevention for the American Heart Association (AHA).
+He is the Principal Investigator (PI) of the National Hypertension Control Initiative (NHCI), a cooperative agreement with the U.S. Department of Health and Human Services (HHS) Office of Minority Health (OMH) and the Health Resources and Services Administration (HRSA).
+He is the AHA clinical lead on Target:BP (a joint blood pressure control initiative with the American Medical Association) and KnowDiabetesbyHeartTM (a joint cardiovascular risk factor control initiative with the American Diabetes Association).
+He is one of the authors of the AHA Presidential Advisory on Structural Racism and its health effects.
+Prior to joining AHA, he served as Vice President and CMO for Blue Cross and Blue Shield of Texas (BCBSTX) where he focused on clinical prevention, and chronic disease management, particularly diabetes and cardiovascular diseases, health disparities, and worker and worksite wellness.
 Dr. Sanchez led the Institute for Health Policy at the University of Texas (UT) School of Public Health as Director from 2006 to 2008.
-From 2001 to 2006, he served as Texas Commissioner of Health, Texas’ state health officer.
-He led the Texas Department of State Health Services from 2004 to 2006 and the Texas Department of Health from 2001 to 2004.
-And he served as the local public health officer in Austin-Travis County from 1994 to 1998.
+From 2001 to 2006, he served as Texas Commissioner of Health, Texas’ state health officer, leading the Texas Department of State Health Services (DSHS) from 2004 to 2006 and the Texas Department of Health (TDH) from 2001 to 2004.
+He served as the local public health officer for Austin-Travis County from 1994 to 1998.